Assertiveness Training for Women Birders by Lorna Salzman

 Regular Diary of a Muzungu readers know how crazy I am about birds.

+Thanks to Lorna Salzman for allowing me to republish this great article.
 I found it quite illuminating!
-And it might go some degree to explaining why in Uganda – a society that is more traditionally weighted in favour of men – there are few female birdwatchers.
+And it might explain why in Uganda – a society that is dominated by men in almost every sphere – there are few female birdwatchers.
 Ladies of Uganda, please do not be dissuaded – read on!
-Gentlemen too, this is quite educational.
+Gentlemen, this is quite educational.

 Some people still think birding is a backyard hobby of little old ladies in tennis sneakers.
 In fact it has become a highly competitive contact sport for macho types, who vastly outnumber females in the field.